reactive/data-client/docs/core/concepts/managers.md

   <meta name="docsearch:pagerank" content="40"/>
 </head>

-Rest Hooks uses the [flux store](https://facebook.github.io/flux/docs/in-depth-overview/) pattern, which is characterized by an easy to understand and debug [undirectional data flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)).
+Reactive Data Client uses the [flux store](https://facebook.github.io/flux/docs/in-depth-overview/) pattern, which is characterized by an easy to understand and debug [undirectional data flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)).
 State updates are performed by a reducer function.

 ![Manager flux flow](/img/managers.png)

-Rest Hooks improves type-safety and ergonomics by performing dispatches and store access with its [Controller](../api/Controller.md)
+Reactive Data Client improves type-safety and ergonomics by performing dispatches and store access with its [Controller](../api/Controller.md)

 Finally, everything is orchestrated by [Managers](../api/Manager.md).
 Managers integrate with the flux lifecycle by intercepting and dispatching actions, as well as reading the internal state.

-This central orchestration is how Rest Hooks is able to coordinate with all components, doing things like automatic fetch deduplication, polling fetch coordinating eliminating many cases of overfetching.
+This central orchestration is how Reactive Data Client is able to coordinate with all components, doing things like automatic fetch deduplication, polling fetch coordinating eliminating many cases of overfetching.

-It also means Rest Hooks behavior can be arbitrarily customized by writing your own Managers.
+It also means Reactive Data Client behavior can be arbitrarily customized by writing your own Managers.

 ## Default managers